dracidoupe/graveyard/README.md

 * Run the thing! `python manage.py runserver`
 * Observe if you have contact at `http://localhost:8000`

-### Installing on Windows

-Follow the list above, except:

-* It is strongly recommended to use Python 3.7 and MySQL 8, otherwise you'll have to compile mysqlclient manually
-* Activate virtualenv using `gvenv\Scripts\activate` instaed of `source gvenv/bin/activate`

 ## After Installation

 * Load initial version of editorial articles: `python manage.py loaddata editorarticles`